deuteros76/co2-detector/README.md

 ## Configuration

 During the first execution, the device will launch a WiFi access point.
-Using your PC or mobile device, check the available networks and connect to the network whose name starts with "meteo-home".
+Using your PC or mobile device, check the available networks and connect to the network whose name starts with "CO2-detector".
 After that, point your browser to http://192.168.4.1 and the configuration page will be displayed.

 ![Home](doc/images/home.png)